-Standard and extended cameras
+Standard and Extended Format cameras

 Flange focal distance is the optical distance from the mounting flange to image sensor die.
-Prosilica GT standard and extended format cameras with C-Mount are calibrated to a standard 17.526 mm flange focal distance, with a $\pm 10~\mu m$ tolerance.
+Prosilica GT Standard and Extended Format cameras with C-Mount are calibrated to a standard 17.526 mm flange focal distance, with a $\pm 10~\mu m$ tolerance.